hasanmoudud/geocompr/main.md

 ```

 The above example demonstrates two key components of [functions](http://adv-r.had.co.nz/Functions.html):
-1) the function *body*, the code inside the curly brackets that define what the function does with the inputs; and 2) the *formals*, the list of arguments the function works with --- `x` in this case (the third component, the environment, is beyond the scope of this section).
+1) the function *body*, the code inside the curly brackets that define what the function does with the inputs; and 2) the *formals*, the list of arguments the function works with --- `x` in this case (the third key component, the environment, is beyond the scope of this section).
 By default, functions return the last object that has been calculated (the coordinates of the centroid in the case of `t_centroid()`).^[
 You can also explicitly set the output of a function by adding `return(output)` into the body of the function, where `output` is the result to be returned.
 ]